 Call Recording and Call Monitoring:

-Call recording is another important aspect of a small business phone system to save the relevant information for future works.
+Call recording is another important aspect of a small business phone system to save relevant information for future work.
 Recording features were not available in the past, but almost every phone system today has them.
 The difference is the quality.

 Call recording lets companies analyze call histories, respond to clients’ words, and safeguard them against blackmail or false accusations.
 Most importantly, I appreciate the option of pausing between conversations, which allows you to capture only the most important words rather than the entire conversation.

 Another feature that sets business phone systems apart from traditional telephones is Call Routing.
 Call Routing is an important feature that allows live calls to be placed in a sequence and routed based on previously established information.

 In addition, customers are not placed on hold or forced to hang up and call another number.

 Call Forwarding plays a key role and the purpose of this aspect is to redirect a telephone call to another location where the desired party will be available to respond to your inquiry.